Unlock guidelines issued in September to remain in force till November 30: MHA

 Exhibitions halls for Business to Business (B2B) purposes.

-Cinemas/ theatres/ multiplexes upto 50% of their seating capacity.
+Cinemas/ theatres/ multiplexes upto 50 per cent of their seating capacity.

-Social/ academic/ sports/ entertainment/ cultural/ religious/ politicalfunctions and other congregations, in closed spaces with a maximum of 50% of the hall capacity and subject to ceiling of 200 persons.
+Social/ academic/ sports/ entertainment/ cultural/ religious/ political functions and other congregations, in closed spaces with a maximum of 50 per cent of the hall capacity and subject to ceiling of 200 persons.

 States not to impose any local lockdown outside Containment Zones: